ytopt-team/ytopt/docs/tutorials/convolution-2d/tutorial-convolution-2d-const.md

 -->

-We can add the constraint such as follows:
+We can add the constraints such as follows:

 ```python